part-time and online (distance learning)

 Why are economic resources so unevenly spread across the world, and what are the prospects for global justice?

-The programme offers challenging and thought-provoking modules to help you formulate your answers, and a lively, intelligent group of students and academics with which to debate and exchange ideas.
+The course offers challenging and thought-provoking modules to help you formulate your answers, and a lively, intelligent group of students and academics with which to debate and exchange ideas.

-Discussions on the historical significance of globalisation and how it relates to a number of key issues in international relations.
+Discussions on the historical significance of globalisation and how it relates to issues in international relations.

 The School of Politics and International Relations

 Committed to developing, maintaining and supporting excellent and innovative teaching and research amongst its faculty, the School fosters independent learning and critical thinking among our students.
-It has particular strengths in:
+Its research strengths include:

 Conflict and war